pcasteran/ghcr-cleaning-action/README.md

 ```

 **The input `dry-run` is set to `true` in the sample above to let you test the behavior of the action and configure it
-to your needs with no risk of deleting unwanted objects.**
+to your needs without actually deleting objects from your registry.**

 ## Inputs